Code-Institute-Submissions/joeyo991-pp42SEpResub/README.md

 - As a frequent visitor, I want to be able to update my picture on the app.
 - As a frequent visitor, I want to be able to upload a post.
 - As a frequent visitor, I want to be able to comment on other users' posts.
-- As a frequent visitor, I want to be abale to view the comments on mine and other users' posts.
+- As a frequent visitor, I want to be able to view the comments on mine and other users' posts.

 ## **Technologies Used**
 ### **Languages:**